Producer railway cars

 Settling of payment and charges incurred when using a producer railway car

-Producers are encouraged to make sure they get proper documentation as without it they may not be able to make a claim for compensation if something goes amiss.
+Producers are encouraged to get the proper documentation as without it they may not be able to make a claim for compensation if there are any problems.

 Settling a dispute